 Our AmeriCorps members spend a year serving as team leaders, trainers, supervisors and community ambassadors for DC Habitat.
 With their support, we’re able to train and engage more volunteers and help even more local families.Learn more about AmeriCorps

-Januelle (Jan) is very excited to begin working with Habitat for Humanity of Washington, D.C.
-She is originally from Boise, Idaho where she attended Boise State University and graduated with a degree in Political Science.
-Jan has enjoyed volunteering with Habitat and learning new skills out on the build site and serving the city in a hands on capacity.
-In her free time she most loves movies and travel.
+Januelle (Jan) Jan is excited to serve a second year as the Volunteer Services Coordinator at Habitat for Humanity of Washington, D.C.
+She is originally from Boise, Idaho where she studied International Relations at Boise State University.
+Jan has learned new skills out on the build site and enjoys serving the city in a hands on manner.
+In her free time she most loves movies and traveling.

 John has spent most of his life in Cornwall, CT but was born in Washington, DC.
 He is excited for his second AmeriCorps term in the capitol after having served in Class 25 of NCCC in the Southwest region.
 John is taking a break from getting a degree in mechanical engineering which he hopes to finish after this second year of service.